rwebster85/algoteach.com/tools/RichPyBuild/README.md

 }
 ```

 You can have specific files excluded from the archive, specific folders, and specific file types.
+This file is not a requirement and without any configuration the ZIP archive will just contain all files/folders from the given directory.

 ## Purpose
 **RichPyBuild** serves as an additional custom tool to be submitted against Richard Webster's Innovation Project dissertation for 2022, University of Chester module CO6008.